zeitgeistpm/zeitgeist/zeitgeist.md

 on its outcome.
 The designated oracle has 24 hours to report.
-If the oracle fails to report, then the `OraceleBond` will be slashed from the market creator and the market will be reportable by anyone of the Public Reporter Pool, a group of staked actors who are rewarded with Z8 and are allowed to place bonds for reporting on any market that hasn't been reported on yet.
-The public reporter will place a bond in Z8 with their report.
+If the oracle fails to report, then the `OraceleBond` will be slashed from the market creator and the market will be reportable by anyone of the Public Reporter Pool, a group of staked actors who are rewarded with ZGE and are allowed to place bonds for reporting on any market that hasn't been reported on yet.
+The public reporter will place a bond in ZGE with their report.

 After the report is registered on chain, there is another 48 hours during which the market can be disputed.
 If a market is disputed, the actor who called the